SamuelBrinker/Repertoire_v6/README.md

 -w working directory for the program

--s seeder mimps for TIRmite.
-This is a file containing known, example mimps for TIRmite to base its search on
+-s A file containing example mimps.
+TIRmite uses this to find similar mimps throughout genomes.

 -d distance of the region up/downstream  of the mimp that is recorded that is recorded.
 This is the region that will be searched for effectors / genes

 -f do not allow program to rewrite over old data

+-md Max distance between TIRs in TIRmite, default=10000

+-mc Minimum coverage of found TIRs relative to reference TIRs needed to be considered, default=.9

+-me Max e_value for TIRmite, default=1